VincentJonesVR/SDWDTutorial/README.md

 Once the webpage has opened and the text at the top reads “Stable Diffusion is ready”, you are all set to start generating images.

 ## Important To Note
 Stable Diffusion UI has many built in features and options.
-I very highly recommend you read up on some of those options at the page linked.
+It is very highly recommended to read up on some of those options at the page linked.

 Some options should not be used while using Waifu-Diffusion.
 These include: